Why trading without Stop Loss is not a good idea

 One way to avoid placing a Stop Loss is, of course, hedging.
 Traders can enter opposite positions on the same pair, or take advantage of correlations in certain currency pairs, temporarily limiting their losses this way.
 However, markets may not always behave predictably, correlations are never 100% and in the worst-case scenario, both open positions of a trader may be significant losers.
 Again, this ends up in very difficult decision making under stress, which usually leads to significant losses.

-Professional traders with large enough capital can of course limit their losses by reducing leverage, but in the case of retail investors, leverage is the very tool that allows them to make interesting profits even with relatively small capital.
+Professional traders with large enough capital can of course limit their losses by reducing leverage, but in the case of retail investors, leverage is the very tool that allows them to make interesting profits even with relatively small capital on their own funded trading accounts.

 In the case of traders attempting to obtain an FTMO Account or have already passed the Verification phase, the use of stop losses is virtually essential.
 The Trading Objectives determining the maximum loss and maximum daily loss are crucially important and those who do not use Stop Losses are very likely to lose their account sooner or later.
 It is the rigid rules ensuring that traders will be cautious enough at the FTMO Challenge, Verification, or FTMO Account to not try being over-exposed with dangerously high risk, but rather focusing on consistent returns.